-Generally applicable requirements contained in this permit may also apply to emission units listed above.
-The lists of applicable requirements/standards and corresponding permit conditions are intended as a compliance tool and may not be definitive.
+^{} Generally applicable requirements contained in this permit may also apply to emission units listed above.
+The lists of applicable requirements/standards are intended as a compliance tool and may not be definitive.
+The cyclones are product collectors rather than control devices.